Division of Gynecologic Oncology

 The mission of the Division of Gynecologic Oncology—part of NYU Langone Health’s Department of Obstetrics and Gynecology and Perlmutter Cancer Center, a National Cancer Institute–designated Comprehensive Cancer Center—is threefold: to serve as leaders and mentors to physicians-in-training and providers in the field of women’s health; to engage in innovative research that improves our patients’ lives; and to provide our patients with outstanding and compassionate cancer care.

-Our exceptional surgical program is led by Douglas A. Levine, MD, division director.
+Our exceptional surgical program is led by Leslie R. Boyd, MD, division director.
 Procedures we perform cover the spectrum from minimally invasive surgery for diagnosis and staging to more aggressive procedures, such as radical cytoreduction, in patients with advanced cancers.
 The clinical trials we undertake explore the newest chemotherapy regimens and targeted therapies, as well as novel prevention strategies for gynecologic cancer.
 Nanotechnology and precision medicine are integral to our translational research program in ovarian and uterine malignancies.

 Our Role in Education